The Sound of a Wild Snail Eating: Summary

 The book describes the author's observations of an individual land snail in the species Neohelix albolabris, which lived in a terrarium next to her while she was confined to bed through dysautonomia, mitochondrial disease and chronic fatigue syndrome.
 The presence of the snail offered the author the opportunity to discover the peculiarities of its anatomy and behaviour, and helped her to cope with her own illness.
 She also deepened the scientific aspects of her small guest's natural history, and became aware of the richness of its existence.

 In the last page of the book Tova Bailey wishes terrestrial snails to survive to the ongoing Holocene extinction.

+Terraria and illness

+In her essay A Green World Deep in Winter: The Bedside Terrarium, published in the Yale Journal for Humanities in Medicine, Bailey describes how Nathaniel Bagshaw Ward, inventor of the Wardian case, had published during the mid 19th century a report on the "Use of Closed Cases in Illness", explaining the benefit of a terrarium to bed-ridden patients in order to "beguile many a weary hour".